Bitcoin Is Losing the Payments War

 A glaring hole we have in the Bitcoin technology space is distribution.
 Getting distribution is another of those near-impossible problems in product.
 But for some reason, every Bitcoin app feels like it needs to take the hardest route and start from zero.

 There are companies today that could benefit from Bitcoin technology.
-But instead of partnering, we compete, preaching that our solutions need to be a “parallel system” that lives alongside the existing one.
-I diagnose this mostly out of ideological and purity reasons.
+But instead of partnering, we compete, preaching that our solutions should be an unblemished ‘parallel system’ that lives alongside the existing one.
 Instead of being complementary, we try to disrupt.
 And if this is the only way we build, we will keep losing.

 It is not a requirement that we disrupt companies out of existence.
 We can be complementary.
 Some of the most successful businesses start that way.